Jason2Brownlee/blog/content/posts/code-simple-algorithms-datastructures.md

 The simplest version is static.
 If that is fun enough, expand later if there's any interest.

-For now, one-at-a-time template generation and manually completion, just for me.
+For now, one-at-a-time template generation and manual completion, just for me.

+This all has the smell of [algorithm afternoon](https://algorithmafternoon.com/), but for compsci and with unit tests.